North Dakota Digital Government Summit 2026 Banner

 Kimberly Weis became the Chief Data Officer (CDO) for North Dakota Information Technology (NDIT) in January 2024.
 In this role, she is responsible for shaping how NDIT and State Agencies leverage data to drive innovation, enhance efficiency, and achieve better outcomes for stakeholders.

 Weis has a passion for all things data and is committed to using data to help enhance the health and well-being of the people of North Dakota.
-Outside of work, Weis values time spent with her family.
+Outside of work, Weis values spending time with her family.
 A favorite pastime is weekend day trips to hidden gems throughout North Dakota.
-She also loves “National Lampoon”-style trips with her family, to literally explore and experience the (back) roads less traveled!
+She also loves “National Lampoon”-style trips with her family, to explore and experience the (back) roads less traveled!

 More